EHR Integration Guide: HL7, FHIR and SMART on FHIR Costs

 Ongoing cost: interfaces are not one-time

-Every interface you ship is a thing you maintain.
+Every EHR integration you ship is a thing you maintain.
 Budget roughly $3,000 to $15,000 per interface per year for monitoring, error resolution and keeping up with vendor API version changes.
 This is where the standard you chose pays off: HL7 v2 interfaces carry more transformation logic and upkeep, while FHIR and SMART on FHIR are cheaper to maintain over their life.

 How long EHR integration takes

-Timelines vary as much as cost, and the standard you pick is the biggest factor.
+EHR integration timelines vary as much as cost, and the standard you pick is the biggest factor.

 | Approach | Typical timeline |